timofeysie/satisfactory/docs/trends.md

 Bumping that up to 15 searches gives us 738 lines of text.
 Time to give that a run through the training.

 Also have to test out using just the hemingway text via training to see if that works as well as the previously trained model, as a kind of control group.

+There was no raw data for that file.
+I added the Wikipedia page for Kylie which we will be able to get, and this was the output:

+Input :Kylie and "what Jenner of lying of is in August 10 bealicy tolest of a big new adventure choose your own path."

+That will do, that will do!

+So we will have to bump up the iteration to as much as we can get, add a Wikipedia parse, and then, it's off to the races with the image generation!